twoerd/large_cast_rpg/README.md

 character that is PRONE cannot attack an enemy at Spear distance with a sword, nor can they Push/Pull the enemy.

+### 4.02.01 Fleeing

+Before the Footwork contest, a combatant may decide to flee.
+They must have a path to leave Spear distance of their enemies with approaching any enemy, and once outside Spear distance they must have a path away from the fight without re-entering Spear distance of any enemy.

+When a combatant flees, any enemy that was within Spear distance or closer can make an attack with no penalty to defense in the case of a weak effect.

 ## 4.03 Actions

 ### 4.03.01 Attack Actions